Law Society of Singapore Risk Management Framework

 Relevant Training Available

-The Law Society Risk Management Framework and its resources are managed by The Law Society CPD department alongside the Legal Research and Development (LRD) department.
-With the support of our consultants Angeline Poon and Yasho Dhoraisingam.
+The Law Society Risk Management Framework and its resources are managed by the Law Society CPD department.

 e-Learning